forrestaj64/Vulnerabilities-Attack-Defend-Remediate/1_OffensiveActions.md

 ### Critical Vulnerabilities

-  - List of Critical Vulnerabilities
+  - Table Listing Critical Vulnerabilities by CVSS Rating

 Both Target 1 and Target 2 were found to have the following vulnerabilities (vulnerabilities rated 0.0 excluded):